How to Make the Perfect Cup of Coffee

 6.g.
 Cappuccino

 This is a coffee drink that’s one-half Espresso and one-half steamed (frothed) milk.
-You can froth the milk with the milk-frother on your Espresso machine, or you can use an inexpensive alternative that Kate Ross at the Mainstay Inn in Fairfield taught me; get a small heavy saucepan, put in on a stove burner over low to *medium* heat, and use a wire wisk to stir it continuously as it slowly heats up.
+You can froth the milk with the milk-frother on your Espresso machine, or your can use an inexpensive (and less convenient) alternative that Kate Ross at the Mainstay Inn in Fairfield taught me; get a small heavy saucepan, put in on a stove burner over *medium* heat, and use a wire wisk to stir it continuously as it slowly heats up.
 Once it gets to the frothing (boiling over) phase, continue wisking it vigorously.
 Be ready to take it off the heat quickly just as soon as it’s about to boil over.
-Frothed milk is light and foamy and delicious.
-In fact, forget the Espresso; just have the milk!
-It’s wonderful before bedtime with some ground cardamom or nutmeg, and honey.

 6.h.
 Turkish Coffee